12 Top-Rated Attractions & Things to Do in Hershey, PA

 Where to Stay for Sightseeing in Hershey

 Hershey is not a big town, so no matter where you stay, you will be close to all the main attractions.
-Here's a few of our recommendations:
+Here are a few of our recommendations:

 - Courtyard Hershey Chocolate Avenue: The Courtyard Hershey Chocolate Avenue is close to Hershey's Chocolate World and Hersheypark Stadium, so it is an easy location when you may be in and out for day and evening activities.
 The hotel has rooms and two-room suites for families.
 There is an indoor pool and restaurant on the property.